Overwhelmed with the challenges of parenting toddlers? Discover the best tips to better communicate with your child and avoid another tantrum.

-Or perhaps you tried putting him in his room for timeout, except you literally had to hold the doorknob closed because he was pulling it open on the other side.
-Or maybe he throws himself on the floor, screaming like crazy, never mind that you were the one he had hit on the face.
+Or you tried putting him in his room for timeout, except you literally had to hold the doorknob closed because he was pulling it open on the other side.
+Maybe he threw himself on the floor, screaming like crazy, even though you were the one he had hit on the face.

-My toddler threw so many tantrums, I had to Google just how many are too many to be normal.
+My toddler threw so many tantrums, I had to search online just how many are too many to be normal.
 It’s enough to feel overwhelmed with what to do, or second-guess your decisions (Was it a bad idea to give him the blueberries?, I kept wondering).

 A few years and two more kids later, I’ve learned that there are seven basic principles to follow when it comes to parenting toddlers.
-It’s not about gaining complete control over your child (you can’t and shouldn’t, after all), but rather, it’s about learning how to better communicate in a way he understands.
+It’s not about gaining complete control over your child (you can’t and shouldn’t), but learning how to better communicate in a way he understands.

 By trying even just one of these tips, you’re bound to see fewer and less intense tantrums.
-But more important, you’ll feel better prepared to know how to handle them when they happen.
+But more importantly, you’ll feel better prepared to know how to handle them when they happen.

-It’s what I wish I knew those first few years, when I had no idea what parenting toddlers included.
+It’s what I wish I knew those first few years, when I had no idea what I was doing.
 Take a look at these practical and simple tips that make parenting toddlers easier and encourage good behavior:

 1. Pick your battles

 You’ve got to hand it to us parents.
 We go out of our way to stay consistent with rules and routines because we know that’s what toddlers need.
-But sometimes we go so far as to stand so firmly that we forget to pick our battles.
+But sometimes we go so far as standing so firmly that we forget to pick our battles.